moutella/joycon2mouse/README.md

 - When using the SOLO files, put the JoyCon you wanna add into sync mode (small button on the colored bit)
 - It'll ask you what side JoyCon it is (bits tend to be shifted on different sides so do this so your data gets sent right)
 - WINDOWS: It'll start parsing every input from the JoyCon into an SDL XBox 360 Controller through vgamepad.
 - OTHER: It'll start parsing every input from the JoyCon through your keyboard and mouse.
+(Press F6 to toggle the joystick moving the mouse)

 - DUAL: nun here yet i havent made it yet LOL